pholleran/get-consensus/README.md

 ## Deploying

-Consensus can be deployed to your own environment following the [probot deployment documentation](https://probot.github.io/docs/deployment/).
+Get-Consensus can be deployed to your own environment following the [probot deployment documentation](https://probot.github.io/docs/deployment/).

 If deploying to GitHub Enterprise Server:

-* you must be running version `2.15` or later, as Consensus makes use of the [checks API](https://developer.github.com/v3/checks/)
+* you must be running version `2.15` or later, as Get-Consensus makes use of the [checks API](https://developer.github.com/v3/checks/)
 * be sure to set the `GHE_HOST` environment variable per the [probot documentation](https://probot.github.io/docs/github-api/#github-enterprise)

 ## License